SoftUni-Internal/interactive-content/EN/09-Unit-And-Integration-Testing/02-Simple-Demonstration.md

 # Unit Testing - AAA

-The Arrange-Act-Assert is the pattern that we are going to use to test "UserServiceImpl" service.
+The Arrange-Act-Assert is the pattern that we are going to use to test the "UserServiceImpl" service.

 - Arrange: is to create the input data that we will pass to the tested component